pd95/m68k-atari-mint-cross-tools/README.md

 - [Homebrew](https://brew.sh) (=the `brew` command)
 - [GNU project tools](https://www.gnu.org/software/) autoconf, automake and libtool (using the command `brew install autoconf automake libtool`)

 The scripts/Makefiles are automatically going to download the required sources and MiNT specific patches from [Vincents page](http://vincent.riviere.free.fr/soft/m68k-atari-mint/).
+For a few parts, I had to adjust the patches respectively write macOS specific patches.
-Those are  then stored in the `archive` folder.
+Those are  stored in the `archive` folder.

 GCC depends on three additional libraries (GMP, MPFR and MPC).
 As we want to statically link them to the compiler, they are also automatically built and stored in the `gcclibs` subfolder.